agdnicholson/dispatch-batch-system/README.md

 ```

 ##	To run the automated tests
+PHPUnit tests for the classes have been provided in the test\ directory.

-The following command should run the automated unit tests:\
+The following command should run these automated unit tests:\
 ./vendor/bin/phpunit tests

 ## Version history